uo-applied-math/applied_math/pages/fall.md

 We will use python for this class.

 To install python, together with everything you need for this class, I suggest installing [miniconda](https://www.anaconda.com/download).
-We will need:
+We will need the following packages:

 - jupyter
 - numpy
 - sympy